bonitasoft/bonita-doc/md/admin-application-overview.md

 After Studio validation, the application is imported or cloned; you can view its content in the project explorer, deploy it, and open it.

 ## Access in pre-Production and in Production
-To deploy the applications into a bundle or the Cloud, you can use [Bonita Continuous Delivery](https://documentation.bonitasoft.com/bcd//_manage_living_application).
+To deploy the applications into a bundle or the Cloud, you can use [Bonita Continuous Delivery](https://documentation.bonitasoft.com/bcd//_manage_living_application) (for Enterprise, Performance, Efficiency, and Teamwork editions).
+Alternatively, you can deploy an application by importing all its components in the following order:
+  * Organization then profiles
+  * API extensions then pages, layout, themes
+  * Business Data Dodel then processes
+  * Application descriptor

 ## Similarities and differences with _Administrator_ profile of Bonita Portal
 On top of the values of Bonita Living applications, here are the similarities and differences between this Bonita application and Bonita Portal: